sunfishcode/wasm-reference-manual/WebAssembly.md

 > The global index space is used by:
  - the [`get_global`](#get-global) and [`set_global`](#set-global) instructions.
- - the [Data Section], to define the offset of a data segment (in a linear memory) as the value of a global variable.
+ - the [Data Section], to define the offset of a data initializer (in a linear memory) as the value of a global variable.

 #### Linear-Memory Index Space